Voting by mail: a Markov chain model for managing the security risks of election systems: Introduction

-This paper presents a methodology to support VBM risk analysis by introducing a novel discrete-time Markov chain (DTMC) for VBM to capture dynamic election performance.
+This paper presents a methodology to support VBM risk analysis by introducing a novel discrete-time Markov chain (DTMC) for VBM to capture dynamic election performance and stress-test VBM processes.
 The modeling approach uses the attack tree models of malicious (intentional) and non-malicious (unintentional) risks and security mitigations.
 Attack tree models have been used to characterize risks in prior studies on voting by mail security \cite{EAC_2009,scala2022evaluating}.
 A novel aspect of the DTMC framework is that it models the linkages between attack trees, security mitigations, and VBM processes to characterize and predict dynamic VBM performance under various threat scenarios and operating conditions.

-Furthermore, the DTMC model leverages attack trees that provide a structured approach to capturing malicious and non-malicious risks to VBM systems.
-We focus on the number of ballots affected by election risks, not on the likelihood of the outcome of an election changing, since any inaccuracies weaken the legitimacy of a political system, regardless of whether these inaccuracies change election outcomes.
+The framework captures a predefined set of threats and VBM process rules to examine hypothetical worst-case scenarios to test the ability of security mitigations to withstand these targeted attacks independent of the historical rarity of such events.
+The case study analyses seek to stress-test the current security landscape rather than provide a forecast of daily operations.
 The DTMC framework highlights how different types, intentions, and timings of attacks impact overall VBM performance and security.
-We acknowledge that successful attacks could change the outcome of an election.
+We acknowledge that successful attacks could potentially change the outcome of an election.
 Using real-world data from Milwaukee County in the 2020 General Election, we evaluate VBM performance under different conditions and policy scenarios.
-Contributions of this paper include the following. \begin{enumerate} \item We formulate a new DTMC using a layered network approach that evaluates election performance and risk over time. \item We construct a new dataset of VBM mitigations and their attributes to link each mitigation to attacks and the VBM process. \item We perform a detailed analysis of the DTMC model using a real-world case study based on Milwaukee County, Wisconsin.
-We study multiple threat scenarios to shed light on how mitigation strength impacts performance of the VBM process. \end{enumerate}